FREQUENTLY ASKED QUESTIONS

 Any work you do on your proposal draft will be self-paced, though the structure of the accelerator is designed to get you to a complete draft as painlessly as possible if you keep up with the step-by-step tasks.
-I will not be able to provide individual book proposal evaluations as part of the accelerator, but my goal is to provide the tools you need to draft and revise your own proposal with confidence.
+I will not be able to provide private book proposal evaluations as part of the accelerator, but my goal is to provide the tools you need to draft and revise your own proposal with confidence.
 Accelerator participants will go onto my priority client list if they choose to follow up the accelerator with a private book proposal evaluation and will receive a discount on my Quick Proposal Eval service.

 At the end of the course you will receive a compiled document with the entire set of lessons and tips, plus a checklist to assist you in making sure you’ve covered all the bases with your completed proposal.

 What aspects of the book proposal will the weekly topics cover?

 We’ll cover everything you need to put together a complete book proposal document, including how to: